 In photography, Ugiagbe has been placed with the likes of Robert Adams...

-Mr Ugiagbe is not currently represented by any major gallery.
-He has exhibited at The Bronx Documentary Center, Bronx Museum of Art, Photoville and De Cacaofabriek in Helmond, Netherland among others.
-His work is in many private collections nationally and internationally and in public institution such as the Museum of Fine Art Houston.
+Mr. Ugiagbe has exhibited at The Bronx Documentary Center, Bronx Museum of Art, Bronx Art Space, Photoville, and Longwood Art Gallery among others.
+His work is in many private collections nationally and internationally and in public institutions such as the Museum of Fine Art Houston.
 And has been reviewed and published by the New York Times, Financial Times London...